hitchhiker-/shutterfly_challenge_1223/README_solution.md

 ### Future improvements
 1. Modularity can be improved by placing each class in a separate module.
 As there may be more logic and more methods for each class.
 2. As there may be more data to ingest and process, Pandas DataFrames offer more efficient ways to handle the data.
+3. Sorting strategy can be

 ### Assumptions
 1. A week is assumed strictly to be from `Sunday` to `Saturday`, partial weeks are counted as full weeks for calculating time delta between first and last event for each customer.
 2. It is assumed that event_times of all events (`Customer`, `Image`, `SiteVisits`, `Orders`) contribute towards calculation of number of weeks between first and last event for each customer.
+3. 52 weeks in a year and average customer lifespan at Shtterfly is 10 years.

 ## The additional SQL Challenge:
 1. Can you solve the same challenge shared via GIT repo through SQL?
     * Yes, the challenge can be solved with SQL